Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Introduction

 The choice of the sampling method affects the fundamental properties of the model.
 In particular, we are interested in the changes in the first and second moments, and the spatial properties of the data as we change the sampling design.
-Hence, we present a detail discussion on the inferential, as well as the spatial properties of the data under two sampling strategies - SRS and stratified random sampling.
+Hence, we present a detailed discussion on the inferential, as well as the spatial properties of the data under two sampling strategies - SRS and stratified random sampling.
 That is, we investigate several spatial properties like sill, nugget and (effective) range \citep{cressie1993statistics,banerjee2014hierarchical}, including the mean, variance and covariance \citep{casella2021statistical} of the data for SRS and stratified random sampling.
 One exciting feature of our model is that our model retains the stationarity of the true data model, i.e. our model becomes weakly/intrinsically stationary or non-stationary when the true data model is respectively weakly/intrinsically stationary or non-stationary.

 The remainder of the article is organized as follows.
+In Section \ref{sec:review}, we provide an extensive review of the existing data subset model in a generic GP setting.
 In Section \ref{sec:method}, we present the proposed spatial data subset model, along with the inferential and spatial properties under the mentioned two sampling designs and the MCMC implementation.
 In Section \ref{sec:simulation}, we demonstrate the performance of our model by providing an illustration through a simulated dataset, followed by a more extensive simulation study and an analysis on the scalability of the model.
 We demonstrate that the performance of our model gets better as we increase the number of subsamples.
-We also show that the proposed model is scalable to a data of any size that can be stored.
+We also show that the proposed model is fully scalable (for large enough length of the Markov chain) to the datasets of any size that can be stored.
 In Section \ref{sec:application}, we apply our model to the benchmark dataset from \cite{heaton2019case}, that consists of Land Surface Temperature (LST) captured by the Terra satellite.
 We find that our semi-parametric version of classical Bayesian spatial models provides competitive inferential and computational results as compared to several existing strategies \citep{heaton2019case}.
 Finally, a concluding discussion is presented in Section \ref{sec:discussion}.
-We provide the proofs of all the technical results in the Appendices for convenience.
+We provide the proofs of all the technical results in the Appendix for convenience.